GJ-u/catptioner/README.md

 - see this: https://github.com/fussyfangz/closed-caption-cats

 stuff to do:
-- ~~split lines when they get too long~~ (done but badly)
+- ~~split lines when they get too long~~ (done but slightly better this time)
+-  ~~do not split line in the middle of a word~~ (will now only split lines at spaces, not sure how this will go but it seems to be fine so far)
+-  be able to make captions over 2 lines long !!!
 -  add confirmation before saving
--  do not split line in the middle of a word